james7132/james7132.github.io/_drafts/2019-11-04-Networking-Realtime-Games-Part-2-Message-Serialization.md

 write-only and read-only interface for creating message buffers.
 Not shown here are the various overloads of `Serializer.Write` and `Deserializer.ReadXXX`.

+Why use unsafe structs?
+Structs allocated on the stack are extremely quick to allocate and deallocate.
+The end goal is to read to or write from existing continguous buffers in memory, which ultimately means sequentially reading bytes based on the position in memory.
+Switching to using pointers also skips the C# bounds checking when accessing managed arrays.
+Some functions will repeatedly access sequential bytes we are assured to be safe to access.
+Additional bounds checking only slows the encoding.

-The expected use is to define symmetrical serialization and deserialization routines on implementation of `INetworkSerializable`.
-For example:
+The expected use of these types is to define symmetrical serialization and deserialization routines on implementation of `INetworkSerializable`.
+For
+example:

 ```csharp
 public struct TwinJoysticks : INetworkSerializable {